 It can prevent debt

 For some, BNPL can prevent debt.
-For example, if an emergency expense arises and you don't have the funds to pay for it, BNPL can allow you to spread the cost instead of borrowing money to cover the cost.
+For example, if an emergency expense arises and you don’t have the funds to pay for it, BNPL can allow you to spread the cost instead of borrowing money to cover it.

 Failure to repay a loan can lead to you accruing further interest and late fees, which is a slippery slope to problem debt.